KiboSoftware/kibo-deliverysolutions-oms-integration/README.md

 The application is structured into several modules, each responsible for a specific functionality:

-- `src/api`: Contains the API configurations.
+- `src/express`: Contains the Express App to manage.
 - `src/consumers`: Contains the consumer services.
 - `src/mappers`: Contains the mapping functions to transform data between different formats.
 - `src/processors`: Contains the core business logic of the application.